piotrsuchy/flight-optimisation/README.md

 Crew management, crew assignment, taking into account a strict schedule that should not be changed.

+## Crew Assignment Problem

+Often divided into two subproblems (description taken from [Modeling and solving a Crew Assignment Problem in air transportation](https://www.sciencedirect.com/science/article/abs/pii/S0377221705003760#:~:text=Introduction%20For%20airline%20companies%2C%20the,costs%20and%20fuel%20consumption%20costs)):

+- **Crew Pairing Problem** - it consists in generating a set of minimal cost crew pairings covering all the planned flight segments.
+A crew pairing is a sequence of flight segments separated by connections or rest periods, operated by crew leaving and returning to the same crew home base.
+- **Working Schedules Construction Problem** - it aims at constructing working schedules for crew members by assigning them pairings, resulting from the above subproblem, training periods, annual leaves etc.

+Those two subproblems are usually formulated as Set Partitioning or Set Covering problems, where variables are possible pairings and feasible working schedules respectively.

+The drawback of such a formulation is that in a standard model and formulation of the problem it is assumed that the crew for given flight services in a given pairing is the same - that is, none of the members of the crew change during the pairing, which can lead to some inflexibility.

 ## Some abstract objects (classes) that I am using and what is their purpose

 1. **EvolutionaryAlgorithm** - the highest level class in the hierarchy.
 Serves as an interface through which the evolutionary algorithm's processes are called.